2ndquadrant-it/puppet-barman/README.md

     }->
     class { 'barman': }

+**Note:** In versions of `it2ndq/barman' > 2.1, setup of PGDG is done automatically if the `manage_package_repo` parameter is set to `true`.

-All the configuration options that Barman accepts can be overridden from the package defaults.
+All the configuration options that Barman accepts can be defined through Puppet.

 Example usage: